fjantunen/sev1/index.md

 - 💬 Slack channels
 - 🎥 Video call agendas

-Pick a canonical industry wide term—“Probes,” not “Canaries”—and use it across the board.
-One word, one meaning, zero ambiguity.
+Pick a canonical term—“Probes,” not “Canaries”—and use it across the board.
+One word, one meaning.

-##### 🏗️ Build Language Into Culture
+### 🏗️ Build Language Into Culture

 Clear, shared language reflects a strong ops culture.
 Encourage staff engineers and ICs to model it.
 Bake it into code reviews, alert payloads, postmortems, and onboarding.